php-build/php-build/README.md

 and the path where you want to place the compiled artifacts as <var>prefix</var> argument.

+The <var>definition</var> argument either expects a definition name as listed by `--definitions`, or a path to the definition file you want to use.

 **Important:** You *cannot* move the <var>prefix</var> folder afterwards.
 All paths are written *absolute* to all generated configs and executables!